imperialacm/acm.doc.ic.ac.uk/contents/seminars/demystifying-the-cloud/index.md

 the mystery and show you what the cloud really is.
 Contrary to some of the popular beliefs, I will try to convince you that the cloud is not something you have to be afraid of; rather opposite, combined with the right tooling, it can really benefit your workflow.
-Furthemore, I will show you how to use tools such as Vagrant or Packer to make an order in your virtual machines and how to use them to harness the power of the departmental cloud, so the next time, when you need to run a massive
+Furthermore, I will show you how to use tools such as Vagrant or Packer to make an order in your virtual machines and how to use them to harness the power of the departmental cloud, so the next time, when you need to run a massive